neakovalainen/musicrecapp/README.md

 - the user can delete their own posts

 ## In the future
--I would like to add profile pictures
+- I would like to add profile pictures
 - possibility to delete likes and comment on posts
 - like and friends counts on profiles